New Wave (Polish political party): Leadership

 Senyszyn announced that the party would be managed democratically, with her name as part of the party's name serving to increase recognition, and claiming that she would not be the party's leader but its "mother".
+However, later she stated that while she initially did not have such plans, her supporters expected her to become the party's president.
+As a way to implement democracy in the party, Senyszyn declared that out of the 920 places on the party's electoral lists for the Sejm and 100 places for the Senate, she will handpick 20 candidates while leaving the remaining 1000 seats to be democratically nominated by the party members.